an0nfunc/ALHP/README.md

 > [!TIP]
 > Multiple layers can be stacked as described in https://somegit.dev/ALHP/ALHP.GO/issues/255#issuecomment-3335.

+> [!TIP]
+> `Usage = Sync Install Upgrade` can be added to the ALHP repo sections to avoid seeing duplicate package search results.

 ### 5. Update package database and upgrade

 ```